diogobor/Scout/README.md

 -	The Scout software, available for download at https://github.com/diogobor/Scout/releases

 ## Data files
--	Scout v1.0 is compatible with data files in the formats MS2, Mascot Generic Format (MGF) and Thermo® RAW files.
+-	Scout v1.0 is compatible with data files in the formats MS2, Mascot Generic Format (MGF), Bruker® .d files, and Thermo® RAW files.
 -	Scout saves results in its _*.scout_ format and in the [mzIdentML 1.2](http://www.psidev.info/mzidentml#mzid12) proposed by [HUPO Proteomics Standard Initiative](http://www.psidev.info/) support the identification of cross-linked peptides.
 We note this is able to perform complete submissions of XL-MS data to PRIDE[<a href="#lib_1">1</a>], and is therefore compatible with the PRIDE Inspector software[<a href="#lib_2">2</a>].
 Additionally, the software supports exporting all CSMs, Residue Pairs and PPIs as CSV files, as well as all results to [XlinkCyNET](https://apps.cytoscape.org/apps/xlinkcynet)[<a href="#lib_3">3</a>] for visualization within [Cytoscape](https://cytoscape.org/)[<a href="#lib_4">4</a>].

 # Procedures